-We have also engaged with students - we are convinced that university campuses have become powerful spaces for driving change in terms of discussing sustainability and the stigma around menstruation.
-In 2019 partnered with KUU Project, a group of Finnish university students to create a workshop for students at the University of Nairobi in which sexual and reproductive health and rights and sustainable menstruation were discussed.
+Further to this, Lunette has also continued to engage with students.
+University campuses continue being powerful spaces for driving change in terms of discussing sustainability and the stigma around menstruation.
+Earlier, in 2019 we had partnered with KUU Project, a group of Finnish university students to create a workshop for students at the University of Nairobi in which sexual and reproductive health and rights and sustainable menstruation were discussed.
 The cups were supported by the general public (fundraising by KUU Project) and the event itself by Finnish Embassy in Nairobi.
+As a result, there is a significant interest among women's student associations to advance discussions about menstrual health and sexual and reproductive health and rights on campuses, especially in Kenya.